michaeljspagna/Endangered_Pixels/README.md

 RUNNING THE PROJECT:

-A make file has been provided so cd into the Endangered_Pixels folder make -cpp main.cpp
+Use included make file to run this project

 When using your own image input please use only 8 or 24 bit .png images for now The population must also be smaller than the total number of pixels in the image